chjch/geomas/queries/BMPO-planner-examples-desc.md

 1. Which road segments traverse the highest-employment TAZs?
    - **Related data:** `roads`, `popemploy`
    - **Geoprocessing steps:**
-     1. Perform a spatial join between `roads` and `popemploy` TAZ polygons (the join condition is that roads that intersect TAZs)
+     1. Perform a spatial join between `roads` and `popemploy` TAZ polygons (join condition is that for each segment of roads, join TAZs that intersect with the road segment)
-     2. Assign employment values from `popemploy` to each intersecting road segment
+     2. Assign employment values from `popemploy` to each joined road segment
-     3. Sort road segments by the employment count of their intersecting TAZ in descending order
+     3. Sort road segments by the employment count of their joined TAZ in descending order
      4. Return the road segments traversing the highest-employment areas

 2. What is the transit stop density (stops per acre) for each RAC?